kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 where

 - **u** is the control input (cart force),
-- **K** is the optimal feedback gain matrix,
+- **K** is the optimal state-feedback gain matrix,
 - **x** is the system state vector.

-The optimal feedback gain is obtained by solving the Continuous Algebraic Riccati Equation
+Rather than selecting the feedback gains manually, the optimal gain matrix **K** is computed automatically by solving the Continuous Algebraic Riccati Equation (CARE) using numerical algorithms implemented in standard control software libraries.

 <p align="center">